YooPita/com.retrover.simplefsm/README.md

 ## Introduction

-Hi, this is YooPita!
-I present to your attention the architecture of the simplest state machine!
+Hello👋🐶!
+Retrover 🗡️🐶 presents to your attention the architecture of the simplest state machine!

 - You ask, what's the point of posting such a simple code in a separate repository?
 - And I will answer this that it makes sense to give an impetus to understanding how to organize a finite state machine.